A brief overview of mission operations at ESA.

 We work closely with European industry to advance the state of European technology in the areas of spacecraft operation, ground system engineering and communications.
 This is done by placing contracts for studies, research and development, and by transferring the knowledge and experience we've gained to industry.
 We have a substantial base of strategic assets and a depth of expertise that has benefited many partners.

-We also cooperate with cesah (Centre for Satellite Navigation in Hessen GmbH), a unique incubator located in Darmstadt and host to ESA's Business Incubation Centre Darmstadt. cesah fosters commercial applications based on navigation data to be supplied by the Galileo project, Europe's global satellite navigation system due to enter service later this decade.
+We also cooperate with cesah (Centre for Satellite Navigation in Hessen GmbH), a unique business incubator located in Darmstadt and host to ESA's Business Incubation Centre Darmstadt. cesah fosters commercial applications based on navigation data to be supplied by the Galileo project, Europe's global satellite navigation system, and other navigation systems like GPS.